JustSift/ReSift/docs/introduction/what-is-resift.md

 We recommend you <a href="https://codesandbox.io/s/resift-notes-xwp9r" target="_blank" rel="noopener noreferrer">open the Sandbox</a> in a new tab and play around with it.

-This is a full demo application including:

-- all CRUD actions
-- updating data across different "namespaces"
-- carefully placed loading spinners

 It's note-taking app!
 Read the pre-made notes to learn more, then edit the code to get better idea of how it works.

 > Note: Unfortunately, this demo is not optimized for a mobile device.